JadedRain/custom-ai-agent/README.md

 # custom-ai-agent

 ## Proposal
 For my project I'm looking to create an ai agent that can generate different build paths for a player in league of legends based on what happened in the game/what their team, the opponent, and their current build had to offer.
-I will use Riot Games dev API to retirieve past game data
+I will use Riot Games dev API to retirieve past game data.
+I will also have a draft planner where a user can enter the champions currently in the game and based on what characters are currently in play give a general build that can be used against them.

 ## Requirements
 General